alex/what-happens-when/README.rst

 Note there is never an "Invalid Syntax" error on an HTML page.
 Browsers fix any invalid content and go on.
+The HTML algorithm continues to iterate over the input stream until all the characters in the HTML document have been processed.
+At each step, it updates a state machine based on the current input character and the context of the current parsing context.
 CSS interpretation
 ------------------